Hippotion celerio: Larva

-Larvae may be green, yellowish green or even brown.
+Larvae could be green, yellowish green or even brown.
 They have a dark broken mid-dorsal line and a creamy dorso-lateral line from the fifth segment to the horn.
 The head is round, and usually a dull green colour.
 The larva has a horn which is usually long and straight.
 There is a large yellow and green eyespot on the third segment and a smaller one on the fourth segment.

 Larvae typically feed on the leaves of plants such as the grape vine, Cissus, Impatiens and the Arum lily.